Peter Vogel (computer designer)

-Peter Vogel (born 30 August 1954 in Sydney) is an Australian inventor and technologist known for developing the Fairlight CMI.
+Peter Vogel (born 30 August 1954) is an Australian inventor and technologist known for developing the Fairlight CMI.

 Career

 Vogel has worked in the electronics industry since graduating from Cranbrook School, Sydney in 1972.
 His first major achievement was the development of the world's first commercial sound sampling electronic musical instrument, the Fairlight CMI.
 Along with his school friend Kim Ryrie, Vogel was co-founder of Fairlight, the company that made the CMI from 1975 to 1999.
 Along with Tony Furse of Creative Strategies, the two were awarded the CSIRO Medal in 1987.

 In 1982, he designed a medical emergency response device called Vitalcall.
 As of 2014, he returned to this field as chief technology officer of Vitalcare, an Australian medical alarm service for the aged.

 In 1988 Vogel started Right Hemisphere Pty Ltd. This took him from the field of sound and vision processing to the wider realm of computers and communications.

 Around the time of starting Right Hemisphere, Vogel filed a number of patents for inventions in the television field, including an on-screen program guide.
 His inventions included a device for removing commercials from TV recordings, which decades later brought him into conflict with certain television broadcasters.

 In 2003, Vogel closed down Right Hemisphere to concentrate on developing IceTV.
 IceTV provided Australia's first subscription-based electronic program guide for television, offering a TiVo-like service including the ability to remotely instruct digital video recorders, to record content using mobile phones and web browsers.

 In 2006, IceTV was sued by the Nine Network who alleged that IceTV's electronic program guide (EPG) breached their copyright.
 The financial damage caused by the lawsuit resulted in Vogel losing his job as Chief Technical Officer of IceTV.
 He left IceTV in October 2006, and with three other professionals with expertise in technology, media and commerce, started a new consultancy, Vogel Ross Pty Limited.